|

 same reason.
 Be sensible-stay well away from

 dangerous ignition sources!
+When designing a

 telecommunication installation keep equipment at